Cancel anytime

 Key Offerings

-- Workers' Compensation Insurance: Provides coverage for employees injured on the job, including medical expenses and lost wages.
-The Hartford is a leading provider of workers' compensation insurance in the US.
-Competitors include Travelers, Liberty Mutual, and Chubb.
+- Workers' Compensation Insurance: Offers coverage for employee injuries and illnesses sustained on the job.
+The Hartford is among the top providers of workers' compensation insurance.
+Competitors include Liberty Mutual, and Berkshire Hathaway GUARD.

 Market Dynamics